UL Listed for Security

 Liberty passed!
 Liberty Safes that currently bear the UL symbol of security protected against forced entry and received UL's Residential Security Container (RSC) certification: 8M10.

-In the following security pages, we will show the security features that made this possible.
+In the following security pages, we will show the security features that make UL rated gun safes possible.